mrw1986/fftcg-sync-service/cline_docs/codebaseSummary.md

   - Format consistency ensured
   - Raw data preserved
   - Duplicates prevented
+  - Specific category formatting rules implemented:
+    - "Theatrhythm", "Mobius", "Pictlogica", and "Type-0" in exact format
+    - "World of Final Fantasy" as "WOFF"
+    - "Lord of Vermilion" as "LOV"
+    - Roman numerals in uppercase
+  - Square Enix data used as the source of truth for categories

 - Group integration complete
   - Set names from groups